ms6730/Updated-Version-SBI-/README.md

 - Open `setup_experiment.sh`:
   - Change the json file to the **`new_press JSON file`** and modify the path
   - Save your changes
-- Open your verdee terminal
+- Open your verdee terminal:
   - Locate `setup_experiment.sh`
   - Write `sbatch setup_experiment.sh` on your terminal to start by the execution of the script

 ### `create_ensemble.py`
 This is the second step that needs to be done after running `setup_experiment.py`